heidihuang-wav/quartz/content/Biology/Cell culture tips.md

 ## Tips
 - Before each use
 	- Make sure sash is at the correct height
-	- Wipe down hood thoroughly with booze (70% ethanol) before starting and after each use
+	- Wipe down hood thoroughly with 70% ethanol before starting and after each use
 - Sterile handling
-	- Spray down *everything* that goes into the hood with booze, including
+	- Spray down *everything* that goes into the hood with 70% ethanol, including
 		- First time putting your hands and arms into the hood: spray your gloved hands + a little bit up your sleeve
-		- Every time your hands exit the hood, spray them with booze again before putting them back into the hood
+		- Every time your hands exit the hood, spray them with 70% ethanol again before putting them back into the hood
 	- Switch Pasteur pipette tips at at least between different cell types
 	- Apparently a controversial statement, but keep lids and caps facing up
 	- Avoid sucking up media into serological pipette gun